 Everyone is busy.
 The holidays this year have been all squished together and that means more stress.
-Plus, your divorce means stress x 100 (at least!) and add exhaustion and worry and sadness and anger into that mix and you have a holiday that some of us just want to survive and get over with as soon as possible.
+Plus, your divorce means stress x 100 (at least!) and add exhaustion and worry and sadness and coping and anger into that mix and you have a holiday that some of us just want to survive and get over with as soon as possible.

 But let’s reconsider.

 I know not everyone reading this is a Christian.
 But whatever your approach to God, here’s something that can be encouraging for all of us.
 So today, I am just going to copy some words written by the Apostle Paul to a group of Christians meeting at a city called Phillipi in about AD 50s or 60s.
 Most likely, someone in that group read the whole letter from Paul (who was under house at the time) to the Christians meeting together at a house church.
 This was a time of persecution for Christians when they were often beaten and tortured and even killed.
 What Paul says is appropriate for them, but it’s also an encouragement for our situation and for this challenging time in our lives.